-Failure to maintain the required Minimum Room Area for leaked refrigerant dilution may result in property damage, personal injury, or death.
+Failure to maintain the required Minimum Room Area for leaked refrigerant dilution may result in property damage, serious personal injury, or death.

-In the unlikely event of a refrigerant leak the equipment leak detection system must activate the supply fans to a pre-set speed.
-This speed corresponds to an airflow that is always greater than 141 CFM.
-141 CFM is the minimum required airflow rate to dilute any leaked refrigerant and prevent stagnation, the actual unit airflow may be much higher depending on configuration.
+In the unlikely event of a refrigerant leak, the leak detection system must activate the supply fans to a preset speed that corresponds to an airflow that is always greater than the minimum required airflow rate.
+This airflow is required to dilute any leaked refrigerant and prevent stagnation.
+The actual unit airflow may be much higher depending on configuration.
+The minimum airflow rate is based on circuit charge quantity and is detailed in Figure 104 on page 61 and Figure 105 on page 62.

 This unit contains an A2L refrigerant (R-32 or R-454b).
-The served indoor space must be larger than or equal to the Minimum Room Area as shown in Figure 73 on page 52.
+The served indoor space must be larger than or equal to the Minimum Room Area as shown starting on page 59.
 In the unlikely event of a refrigerant leak this room area must meet this requirement to ensure dilution and prevent stagnation of any leaked refrigerant.

 The Refrigerant Charge of each unit should be determined and used to confirm the Minimum Room Area prior to installation.
+For guidance on refrigerant charge calculation, see Minimum Room Area Calculation (A2L Refrigerants) on page 27.